LtSalt/p098_klimawandel_wein/README.md

 ## Before you start

-All data was added to the `.gitignore` and uploaded to OneDrive.
+- All data was added to the `.gitignore` and uploaded to OneDrive.
 Copy all folders from the [OneDrive data directory](https://suedwestrundfunk.sharepoint.com/:f:/r/sites/SWRDATA/Freigegebene%20Dokumente/p098_klimawandel_wein/data?csf=1&web=1&e=TBMJ5B) to `src/data/raw`.
+- Run `src/analysis/00_setup.R` to preprocess data and recreate all reports.

+## Getting familiar with the data

+- Have a look at the presentation under `src/analysis/01_pitch`.
+- Under `src/analysis/02_tutorial`, you'll find a small tutorial on how to work with and analyse the data.
+- Under `src/analysis/03_dashboard/03_dashboard.R`, you'll find a simple shiny dashboard.
+Just click the `Run App` button in the top right corner of your IDE.

 ## File structure & reproducibility